 Giant Bubble Wands – Who said that bubble-blowing is a calming activity?
 Kids have to use their whole body to get into making these giant bubbles!

 Train tracks, cars, trucks and vehicles – the things that go are some of the best toys that don’t need batteries.
 Rather than remote controlled cars (that always seem to drain batteries within minutes!), look for vehicles your kids can maneuver by hand.

-Brio Classic Deluxe Train Set – I bought a Brio train set for my eldest 20+ years ago and it’s still in perfect condition and played with weekly!
-These classic wooden toys are an investment but quite possibly, your grandchildren will play with them someday too.
+Brio Classic Deluxe Train Set – I bought a Brio wooden train track for my eldest 20+ years ago and it’s still in perfect condition and played with weekly!
+This classic wooden train set is an investment.
+But quite possibly, your grandchildren will play with them someday too.

 There’s nothing quite like family game night!
 It’s a bonding experience for sure.
-But it’s also a chance to teach kids about healthy competition, brain building exercises, and good sportsmanship.
+But playing board games and card games is also a chance to teach kids about healthy competition, brain building exercises, and good sportsmanship.
 Game play is one exception to following the rules of play.
 Make sure everyone who plays is refreshed on the guidelines of the games.

 Apples to Apples Disney Version – Already own and love the original Apples to Apples Game?
 Try one of the other varieties, including Junior, Disney, Bible or Big Picture.
 This is a family favorite of ours!